Vidhya-bharathi-raj/SQL-Project/README.md

 ## [Mobiles Data Analysis using SQL](https://github.com/VidhyabharathirajC/SQL-Project)

 In this project, I employed SQL and MySQL to manipulate a CSV dataset of mobile data sourced from a public community.
-The project encompassed several stages:

 ### Data Definition and Data Transformation:
 Utilized **DROP** statements to eliminate extraneous records, streamlining the dataset for clarity and simplicity.
 Renamed columns for more intuitive access and manipulation through SQL queries.